aws-samples/aws-healthimaging-samples/metadata-index-v2/doc/deployment/README.md

     </tr>
 </table>

-You also need to edit the file `[project root]/backend/cdk.context.json`.
+### Edit `cdk.context.json` file

+The `cdk.context.json` is located at: `[project root]/backend/cdk.context.json`.

+At a minimum, you must perform the following changes:

+1. Set the `ACCOUNT_NUMBER` to the AWS Account ID of your deployment account.
+2. Set the `REGION` to the AWS Region of your deployment region.
+Default value is `us-east-1`.

-You need to change the following parameters:
+In addition, you can change the following parameters:

 <table>
     <tr>
         <th>section</th>